Suppression of singularities of solutions of the Euler-Poisson system with density-dependent damping

 \section{Discussion}

 1. System \eqref{2} has the form $U_t + A(U,U_x) U_x =F(U) $, $U=(V,E)$.
 The matrix $A$ is a Jordan block, it has multiple eigenvalue $V$, but only one eigenvector.
 The system does not belong to symmetric hyperbolic one, and nonlinear resonance can occure in the solution \cite{Isaacson_Temple}.
 The simplest system of this form is the so-called pressureless gas dynamics.
 It is commonly known that there the component of density develops the delta-singularity.
 In our case it happens at the points where $E_x$ tends to $-\infty$.
-At the same time, the pressureless gas dynamics system is much simpler than the one considered here, since for smooth solutions the equation for the velocity component is separated, and the singularity formation process can be easily studied.

 2. There exist different approaches to the well-posedness of weak solutions to the pressureless Euler-Poisson equations \cite{Isaacson_Temple}, \cite{LeFloch}, \cite{Tadmor_Wei}.